samirkumardas/jmuxer/README.md

 *clearBuffer* - true/false.
 Either it will clear played media buffer automatically or not.
 Default is true.

 *fps* - Optional value.
 Frame rate of the video if it is known/fixed value.
 It will be used to find frame duration if chunk duration is not available with provided media data.

+*exportPath* - output path of the mp4 file.
+Available on Nodejs only.

 *onReady* - function.
 Will be called once MSE is ready.